abbylow/juku-bounty/deployment.md

 # To deploy new schema
 ## TODO: write down the steps to deploy the latest schema to ceramic mainnet
 ### TODO: re-create all categories (const/categories.ts) in updated schema and clone the stream ids here
+### TODO: re-list all reward token contract addresses in the select options

 ## Create default topics
 repeat the mutation below to create all default categories (refer to `const/categories.ts`)